Songwriter: Staff writers

 work for hire agreements, the compositions created are fully owned by the publisher.
-Because the recapture provision of the United States Copyright Act of 1976 does not apply to "works made for hire," the rights to a song created under an employment contract cannot be "recaptured" by the writer after 35 years.
+Because the recapture provision of the United States Copyright Act of 1976 does not apply to "works made for hire", the rights to a song created under an employment contract cannot be "recaptured" by the writer after 35 years.
 In Nashville, young writers are often strongly encouraged to avoid these types of contracts.

 Staff writers are common across the whole industry, but without the more office-like working arrangements favoured in Nashville.
 All the major publishers employ writers under contract.
 Obtaining a staff writer contract with a publisher can be the first step for any professional songwriting career, with some writers with a desire for greater independence outgrowing this set-up once they achieve a degree of success.
 Songwriter Allan Eshuijs described his staff writer contract at Universal Music Publishing as a starter deal.
 His success under the arrangement eventually allowed him to found his own publishing company so that he could "keep as much [publishing income] as possible and say how it's going to be done."

 Specific roles

 Beatmaker

-A beatmaker is a songwriter who creates and composes music or beats for a song, often laying the groundwork or 'musical bed'.
-Then a composer who specializes in melody will create the top-line for the track.
-Tools typically used are keyboards, drum machines, softsynths and digital audio workstations.
-Beat makers or composers are not necessarily record producers by definition or acting role since they generally do not work directly with an artist in a recording studio that oversees the production and recording of the final product.
+A beatmaker is a songwriter who creates and composes music or beats for a song, often laying the groundwork or "musical bed".
+Tools typically used are synthesizers, drum machines, and digital audio workstations.
+Beat makers or composers are not necessarily record producers by definition since they generally do not work directly with artists in a recording studio that oversees the production and recording of the final product.

 However, record producers can be involved in co-writing songs as the composer wearing two hats as the producer and songwriter as they may write and compose the original music such as the beat and then oversee the production that takes control of the recording sessions with the artist and engineer all the way down to the mix stage.
 They are referred to as Record Producer / Songwriters as they generally receive songwriting and production credits for both roles.
 This is especially true for R&B, hip-hop producers in urban hip hop production, when composing the original music as the co-writer is integrated into their traditional role as a Record Producer, such as Rodney Jerkins, Dr. Dre, Timbaland or Pharrell Williams, as opposed to a rock producer that may rarely contribute as a co-writer of a song.